The Gurbani frequently uses the word “Simran” (“ਸਿਮਰਨ”, “ਸਿਮਰਨੁ”…), which is often seen translated in English as “meditation” or “chanting”.

 - What’s the use of such meditation if it does not bring about shift or change in one’s thinking (Soch – ਸੋਚ), conduct, actions…?

-- What’s the use of such meditation if it does not bring about clear understanding of the Gurmat (i.e., Spiritual Knowledge of the Gurbani – Divine Wisdom, Divine Virtues, Brahm-Giaan, ਆਤਮ ਗਿਆਨ)?
+- What’s the use of such meditation if it does not bring about clear understanding of the Gurmat (Wisdom, Giaan, Upadesh or Way of the SGGS…)?

-- What’s the use of such meditation if it does not free one from doubts, Maya, Bikaar (lust, anger, greed. etc.) without the division between thinker, thought, and thinking, or without the division between meditator, meditation, and the object of meditation?
+- What’s the use of such meditation if it does not free one from doubts, or Maya, or Bikaar (lust, anger, greed, etc.) without the division between thinker, thought, and thinking, or without the division between meditator, meditation, and the object of meditation?

 - What’s the use of such meditation if a genuine spiritual tingle is not produced?
-In other words, what is the use of such meditation if the Gurbani’s Upadesh (Teaching, Truth…) does not get assimilated in the consciousness; or if an uninterrupted flow of the Gurbani’s Wisdom does not get directed towards Higher Awareness or Mool within (Source, Gobind, Raam, Hari, Allah, Jot Saroop, Pure Nature…), without the open expression through the extrovert senses?
+In other words, what is the use of such meditation if the Gurbani’s Upadesh (Teaching, Truth, Giaan or Wisdom…) does not get assimilated in the consciousness; or if an uninterrupted flow of the Gurbani’s Wisdom does not get directed towards Higher Awareness or Mool within (Source, Gobind, Raam, Hari, Allah, Jot Saroop, Pure Nature…), without the open expression through the extrovert senses?

 The Gurbani gives a clear and straight forward description of many terms, including Simran, Jap, Tap, Aaraadhanaa, Naam, and so on.